 One of my main interests is HEMA, Historical European Martial Arts.
-This is the study and practice of combat sourced from old manuals and texts, originating in various regions of Europe from the 12th right up to the 18th century.
-This is different from SCA/ACL/M1M/LARP because the techniques come from actual martial sources.
+This is the study and practice of combat sourced from old manuals and texts, originating in various regions of Europe from the 14th right through to the 18th century.
+This differs from SCA/ACL/M1M/LARP because the techniques come from actual martial sources.
 My primary study has been of Fiore de'i Liberi unarmed, rondel dagger, and longsword.
 Fiore was an Italian master whose martial system was recorded in the manuscript Fior di Battaglia, The Flower of Battle.

 I run a YouTube channel dedicated to reviewing the HEMA training weapons and protective gear that I can get my hands on: My Channel